squashql/squashql/documentation/API.md

 ## Minify

-Minify is an option to remove columns that contains only null values from the final result.
+Minify is an option to remove columns that contain only null values from the final result.
 This attribute exists in the following classes:

 - Query